waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 **Area update:**

-The area update is done in "update_op_db.sh" script with a small loop counter of **ten** iterations, a **larger** loop counter is used in "op_area_update.sh" script.
-Running "update_op_db.sh" daily and "op_area_update.sh" weekly will keep areas files updated in your database.
+The area update is done in "op_update_db.sh" script with a small loop counter of **ten** iterations, a **larger** loop counter is used in "op_update_areas.sh" script.
+Running "op_update_db.sh" daily and "op_update_areas.sh" weekly will keep areas files updated in your database.

-The "op_area_update.sh" script has a loop counter in "IMAX" variable, you can experiment with this counter running the script periodically like once a week or even once a month, checking your database results for "area" queries.
+The "op_update_areas.sh" script has a loop counter in "IMAX" variable, you can experiment with this counter running the script periodically like once a week or even once a month, checking your database results for "area" queries.
 I set the IMAX variable to 50 to update Arizona areas, I had used 100 to initial the areas, that is half for area update.
-I run "op_area_update.sh" script once a week plus the daily "update_op_db.sh" script.
+I run "op_update_areas.sh" script once a week plus the daily "op_update_db.sh" script.

-The combination of daily area update with small loop counter in "update_op_db.sh" script and a larger loop counter in "op_area_update.sh" will keep areas files updated.
+The combination of daily area update with small loop counter in "op_update_db.sh" script and a larger loop counter in "op_update_areas.sh" will keep areas files updated.

 **NOTE:** Those two scripts should NOT be running at the **same time**.